 M3 modules move lenses, samples or image planes inside smaller instruments.
 Our customers are bringing laboratory-quality results to medical workers in clinical and remote settings.

 - DNA Sequencing / Next-Gen Sequencing (NGS) – precision motion of optics for focusing lasers or other light sources, and precision motion of samples.

-- Analytical instruments such as handheld blood analyzers that enable fast, accurate, lower-cost near patient testing (NPT) in clinics, remote locations and resource-limited settings.
+- Handheld blood analyzers for fast, accurate, lower-cost near patient testing (NPT) in clinics, remote locations and resource-limited settings.

 - Portable In-Vitro Diagnostics (IVD) systems with precision focus to identify cells or markers, or flow cytometry to count and sort cells.

 - Portable and wearable devices for point-of-care diagnostics, home monitoring and telemedicine.

 - Handheld optometry devices including fundus cameras, retinal cameras and autorefractors.